marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 */
 ```

 That was a lot of logic to trace through.
-If you're still confused at how this works take your time reading over the steps again, or try your own example on paper.
+If you're still confused about how this works, take your time reading over the steps again, or try your own example on paper.
 You will need a good understanding of this section before moving on to the next one.

 ## Part 4: Removing If/Else